JOHN FORCE 16-TIME NHRA WORLD CHAMPION

-Raised in Bell Gardens, Calif., by a fry cook mom and a truck-driving dad, the youngest of five siblings, he overcame childhood polio to become the quarterback of a high school football team that lost every game it played for three seasons.
+Maybe it was John’s humble beginnings of being the youngest of five siblings with his fry cook mom and truck driving dad.
+He overcame childhood polio to become the quarterback of his high school football team only to lose every game he played for three seasons.

 Such success led in 2012 to his enshrinement as a first ballot inductee into the International Motorsports Hall of Fame in Talladega, Ala.
 He also is a member of the Motor Sports Hall of Fame of America in Novi, Mich., and in 1996 was the first drag racer ever recognized as Driver of the Year for all of American motor racing.

 With over 8000-horsepower at his command, Force can rest assured that when he steps on the throttle, his engine is protected by great products that are up to the task of him getting him to his 17th world title.